Mission Research fellowships for the talented, not the well-connected

 Read Hassana's story

 We believe talent is everywhere but opportunity isn't.
-Through open-source tools, global workshops, and collaborative research programs, we're building pathways for underrepresented researchers to contribute to AI safety and reliability.
+Through open-source tools, global workshops, and collaborative research programs, we're building pathways for underrepresented researchers to contribute to AI safety and verifiable AI.

 02